 22 Peace Plaza Ste 440 (inside Japan Center)

 It’s not often I’ll highlight a dessert place, as I’m not really a dessert person (give me a savory bowl of French fries or a cheese plate any day.)
 Japanese desserts, however, are a whole different story.

 If you’re with me there, and terms like “matcha” and “red bean” get your sweet tooth going…don’t miss this Japantown gem that took me right back to my trip to Japan.

 You choose a soft serve flavor ranging from sesame to tofu (it’s really good!) and choose your serving style (I prefer the taiyaki, which is a pancake-type dough in the shape of a fish.)
 Then toppings like Pocky sticks (my favorite) are added last!
 You can also get mochi and a few other Japanese treats here as well, but the ice cream is the highlight.

-Note: There is now also one open in the Metreon in SoMa as of June 2019!
+Note: There is now also one open in the Metreon in SoMa!